Generative adversarial networks for image enhancement.

 Why is this a big deal for image enhancement, though?
 Well, gans can create realistic details that older methods just couldn't touch.
 They're also super flexible, handling all sorts of image problems.
 Plus, it could automate some pretty complicated enhancement tasks.

-So, next up, we'll dive into why gans are especially awesome for making images look better.
+So, now that we've got a handle on the basics, let's dive into why gans are especially awesome for making images look better.

 GAN Architectures for Image Enhancement